SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

 \subsection{Personal circumstances}

-Our third set of contextual risk factors broadly cover \emph{personal circumstances} that may increase risk, such as public prominence or socioeconomic constraints.
+Our third set of contextual risk factors cover \emph{personal circumstances} that can increase risk, such as public prominence or socioeconomic constraints.
 All of these factors tended to involve \emph{diffuse targeting} of groups, except \cf{prominence}, which involved \emph{focused targeting} of specific individuals.

-\paragraph{Prominence} \Users who stand out in a population, because they are well-known publicly or have noticeable attributes (e.g., accomplishments, outspokenness, attractiveness, etc.), may face heightened risk associated with their prominence. \cf{Prominence} can expose individuals to new attacks, for example, \emph{focused targeting}, as well as amplify existing risks.
+\paragraph{Prominence} \Users who stand out in a population, because they are well-known publicly or have noticeable attributes (e.g., accomplishments, outspokenness, attractiveness, etc.), may face heightened risk associated with their prominence. \cf{Prominence} can expose individuals to new attacks, like \emph{focused targeting}.
 Celebrities, for example, may experience parasocial relationships with audiences, increasing the risk of stalking or personal information leaking~\cite{celebrity-parasocial}.